Audience: System Administrator

 Step 2: Add the key to Contract Eagle

-In Contract Eagle, navigate to the Admin > System Preferences menu option.
+In Contract Eagle, navigate to the Settings > System Preferences menu option.

 Select the Integrations tab and scroll down to the Electronic Signatures – DocuSign section.